-me and you and the red canoe - a great litle book.
+me and you and the red canoe - a great little book.

-on another note - please look for the great little book “me and you and the red canoe”. i created the paintings for the book. it is in its second printing and is being translated into swedish. the book has received some great reviews. some links are here:
+please look for the great little book “me and you and the red canoe”. it was written by jean e. pendziwol. i created the paintings for the book. it is in its second printing and is being translated into swedish. isn’t that cool!? the book has received some great reviews. some links are here below:

 groundwood books: https://houseofanansi.com/products/me-and-you-and-the-red-canoe